 Charles Schwab is one of the most trusted investment institutions in the U.S. Founded in 1971—by a man named Charles Schwab; nonetheless, the company now employs close to 20,000 people and is ranked as the thirteenth largest bank in the United States.

 As a Schwab customer, you can invest in stocks, bonds, options, mutual funds, annuities, and more.
-You can also invest in retirement plans (more on all of this later).
+You can also invest in retirement plans.

 What is Charles Schwab?